Challenge level: 4 out of 5

-It's time to go wild!
-We've just launched our next trek for animal charities and in 2023, we're exploring the teardrop island of Sri Lanka.
+It's time to go wild and trek across the tear drop island of Sri Lanka for animal charities.
 Home to over 800 amazing animal species and all sorts of exotic plants, Sri Lanka is the closest thing to paradise this planet has and we can't wait to challenge ourselves there with you!

 Together, we’ll trek through rolling rice fields and tropical farms, climb the ancient Sigiriya rock, meditate with a monk and finish at the very special Elephant Transit Home, initiated by the Born Free Foundation.
 Hiking up mighty hills for extraordinary panoramas and passing through small towns, we’ll gain insight into the serene Sri Lankan culture and even spend a night sleeping in a monastery.